If you’re looking to study abroad but worried about the costs, it’s worth looking into the possibility of applying for a scholarship.

 But that doesn’t mean you shouldn’t see what’s available!
 Through both state and national government, and especially through universities themselves, there are still plenty of scholarships to check out — most of which are offered for outstanding academic performance in entrance exams, high school studies as well as in English language exams.

-Something else to check out: Studying in Canada vs the USA: 5 differences you must watch out for
+Something else to check out: Studying in Canada vs the USA

 Despite being the smallest of the popular study abroad countries, Ireland offers hundreds of scholarship opportunities for international students.
 As is most commonly the case, the majority of scholarships to study in Ireland are awarded by the universities themselves.